mrazomej/phd/docs/src/chapter_05/section_09_empirical_fixes.md

 I = \log_2 \left( \frac{\mathcal{Z}}{\sqrt{2 \pi e}} \right).
 $$

-From the theory-experiment comparison in, we know that the standard deviation predicted by our model is systematically off by a factor of two compared to the experimental data, i.e.,
+From the theory-experiment comparison we know that the standard deviation predicted by our model is systematically off by a factor of two compared to the experimental data, i.e.,
 $$